PolyMetha/PolyGame3.0/README.md

 ## :pushpin: Notes

 At any moment, in every games, you can press Escape to return to the main menu.
-There is on each game a gameover screen and a home screen for each game before playing it.
-There is a .exe file in the Build folder which allows you to play without having to start Unity Editor :white_check_mark:
+There is on each game a gameover screen and a home screen for each game before playing it :white_check_mark:

 Enjoy ! :wink: